syncfusion-content/wpf-docs/wpf/Ribbon/RibbonComboBox.md

 {% endtabs %}

-### Creating control in code behind

-Create instance for `RibbonComboBox` and add it to RibbonBar Items.
+Create instance for `RibbonComboBox` and add it to RibbonBar Items in Code behind

 {% tabs %}